Welcome to today's edition of the Rush 24-7 podcast.

 Thanks for the call.

-I'm Mark Gulling filling in for Rush Limbaugh to Willoughby, Ohio, and Sal.
+I'm Mark Gulling, filling in for Rush Limbaugh to Willoughby, Ohio, and Sal.

-Cell, how are you doing?
+Sal, how you doing?

 Hey, doing great, Mark.

-Uh, you're doing a great job there.
+You're doing a great job.

 Thank you.

-You know, the leak about uh Valerie Plain.
+You know, the leak about Valerie Playme, they speculated for three years.

 They're still trying to find out who first talked to Bob Novak about this.